Masterclass Series: Building UX For Enterprise7 min readReading Time: 5 minutes

 6) Pay maximum attention to user workflows

 AS: The biggest challenge that comes with designing UX for enterprises is that the buyer persona and the end-user persona are different.
-Enterprise applications require a great deal of attention to be paid to designing end-user workflows.
+Thus, a great deal of attention needs to be paid to the end-user workflow.

-Additionally, the team must also make sure that the needs of every stakeholder is well met in the way the application flows from task to task — both within and between the different user roles.
+Additionally, the way the application flows from task to task should meet the needs of every stakeholder involved.
+Both within and between the different user roles.

 7) Revenue is the most important indicator of success